parsiya/extract-sni/README.md

 * https://parsiya.net/blog/2020-05-09-thick-client-proxing-part-10-the-hosts-file/

+## npcap
+On Windows, you need to install [npcap](https://nmap.org/npcap/#download) for the pcap library to work.
+Be sure to check
+`Install Npcap in WinPcap API-compatible Mode`
+(which I think is enabled by default).

+I have not tested this on other operating systems.
+The overwhelming majority of my work (videogames) happen on Windows.

 ## Parameters
+The only required parameter is the pcap file. `extract-sni traffic.pcap`.
+The output be printed to stdout (you can pipe it into a file).
+The default DNS is `8.8.8.8:53` and the default redirect IP is `127.0.0.1`.

+When specifying the DNS address with `-d/-dns` there is no need to specify a port.
+The default port `53` will be used.
+E.g., `extract-sni -d 1.1.1.1 traffic.pcap`.

 ### pcap file
 Pass the pcap file that should be parsed as a positional parameter.
 This is the